AdamBoley/Project-Beergate/README.md

 - Implement modal for delete_review.html so that a user must manually confirm deletion - done
 - [Implement a search bar function](https://learndjango.com/tutorials/django-search-tutorial) - done
 - add `logged in as: {{ user.username }}` to base.html somewhere, so the user can confirm that they are logged in
+- Implement functionality to allow a user to see their own reviews - done

+In progress:
+- Rework Bootstrap card structure for index.html, review.html and user_review.html
+- Style AllAuth templates - sign-in, sign-up, login, logout, email, password, etc -

 To do:
-- AllAuth functionality - Set Password is unnecessary, Add Email does not work - https://www.youtube.com/watch?v=d9aCpxQfnOg
+- Find a way to list all of a particular user's posts for easy access
 - Review generic placeholder image - it is too small
-- Rework Bootstrap card structure for index.html, review.html and user_review.html
 - Provide a consistent aspect ratio for post images
 - Background image not displaying on deployed site - may be caused by DISABLE_COLLECTSTATIC = 1 config var in Heroku
-- Style AllAuth templates - sign-in, sign-up, login, logout,
 - move pagination next button to right hand side of the page
 - use `{% block title %}{% endblock %}` control statements to provide custom titles for html pages
 - look into automated testing, if necessary
+- Add screenshots of all pages to Readme
+- Upload wireframes to readme

 Later:
 - implement upvotes / downvotes feature for Comments - on hold